LauraSp/QUIDDIT/README.md

 ## Installation instructions
 ### Install Python
-In order to run QUIDDIT, you will need a working version of Python 3.
+In order to run QUIDDIT, you will need a working version of **Python 3**.

 I recommend installing an integrated development environment (IDE) that includes the most commonly used libraries.
 To run QUIDDIT, you will need:
 * SciPy (https://www.scipy.org/)